 - First, determine the pressure.

-Measure the pressure acting on the material.
+Measure the pressure of the gas.

-- Next, determine the volume of the material.
+- Next, determine the volume.

 - Next, determine the number of moles.